Sociology (Integrated)School of Social Sciences, Education and Social Work | PhD

 Find a PhD Supervisor

-Many of our PhD graduates have moved into academic and research roles in Higher Education while others go on to play leading roles in the public sector or within NGOs.
-Queen's postgraduates reap exceptional benefits.
+Many of our PhD graduates have moved into academic and research roles in Higher Education while others go on to play leading roles in the public, private or third sector or within NGOs.
+Queen's University's postgraduates reap exceptional benefits.
 Unique initiatives, such as Researcher Plus, bolster our commitment to employability.

 Employment after the Course